-Cryptocurrency: Major donors may make cryptocurrency contributions, which are considered monetary contributions, to committees subject to specific requirements.
-Contributions received in cryptocurrency are subject to any applicable limits and may not be accepted from foreign principals, or anonymous sources.
+Cryptocurrency: Major donors may make cryptocurrency contributions, which are considered nonmonetary contributions, to committees subject to specific requirements.
+Contributions received in cryptocurrency are subject to any applicable limits and may not be accepted from foreign principals, lobbyists, or anonymous sources.
 Committees cannot receive cryptocurrency contributions directly.
 However, a committee may receive cryptocurrency contributions through a payment processor selected to act as a vendor on behalf of the committee.
-Committees must ensure that lobbyist contributions that would otherwise be prohibited are not made or received through the payment processor.
 Any cryptocurrency contribution must be made and received through a U.S. based cryptocurrency payment processor registered with the U.S. Department of Treasury, Financial Crimes Enforcement Network, which utilizes know your customer (KYC) protocols to verify the identity of the contributor for all contributions.